The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 ## Properties of Alkanes

+All alkanes are composed of carbon and hydrogen atoms, and have similar bonds, structures, and formulas.
+The number of carbon atoms present in an alkane has no limit.
+Greater numbers of atoms in the molecules will lead to stronger intermolecular attractions (dispersion forces) and correspondingly different physical properties of the molecules.
+Properties such as melting point and boiling point (Table below) usually change smoothly and predictably as the number of carbon and hydrogen atoms in the molecules change.

 Alkane | Molecular Formula | Melting Point (°C)	| Boiling Point (°C) | Phase at STP4 | Number of Structural Isomers
 -------|-------------------|--------------------|--------------------|---------------|-----------------------------
  methane | CH4 | –182.5 | –161.5 | gas | 1